-At the beginning of 2017, the Internal Audit department of Generali Belgium. was initially composed by:
+At the beginning of 2018, the Internal Audit department of Generali Belgium.
+Was initially composed by:

-- ü A Head of Internal Audit (ad interim) - ü 2 Auditors for Operational and financial domains - ü 1 IT Auditor (external service provider agreement end of contract on 30/06/2017)
+- ü A Head of Internal Audit (ad interim)

+- ü 2 Auditors for Operational and financial domains

+- ü 1 IT Auditor

-During the year 2017, the following changes occur in the organization of the Internal Audit department of Generali Belgium:
+During the year 2018, the following changes occur in the organization of the Internal Audit department of Generali Belgium:

-- ü The Head of Internal Audit ad interim was nominated Head of Internal Audit on 01/06/2017 - ü 1 Auditor for Operational and financial domains left the company on 31/05/2017 - ü The IT Auditor (external service provider agreement) left the company at the end of its contract on 30/06/2017 - ü To cover this gap, Generali Belgium solicited the services of an external provider in Q4 2017.
+- ü 1 Auditor for Operational and financial domains left the company on 14/09/2018 - ü The IT Auditor left the company at the end of its contract on 18/12/2018 - ü To cover this gap, Generali Belgium solicited the services of an external provider in Q4 2018.